strimzi/strimzi.github.io/_posts/2026-09-22-beyond-mtls-configurable-security-for-internal-spache-kafka-cluster-communication.md

 <!--more-->

-> WARNING: This blog post previews an unreleased feature that will be part of the upcoming Strimzi 1.3.0 release.
+> This blog post previews an unreleased feature that will be part of the upcoming Strimzi 1.3.0 release.

 When we created Strimzi, we wanted it to be secure out of the box.
 So TLS encryption and mTLS authentication were baked into it from the beginning.